-With the power turned off, connect the two cables from the disc drive to the underside of the computer as shown in diagram 1.
+With the power turned off, connect the two cables from the disc drive to the underside of the computer as shown in Fig 1.
 The plugs are designed so that they will only fit one way.
 The plug on the power cable is shaped like a rectangle with two adjacent corners cut off.
-DO NOT force it in the wrong way round.
+Do not force it in the wrong way round.
 Sometimes the plug on the ribbon cable has a lump on one side which locates into a notch in the socket on the computer.
-However where this aid is not present you may have to try both possible ways before you get it right.
-When the drive is connected, turn on the power and press BREAK The following message, or one very similar should appear on the screen:
+Alternatively, you may have to try both possible ways before you get it right.
+When the drive is connected, turn on the power and press BREAK.
+The following message, or one very similar, should appear on the screen:

+BBC Computer

-BBC Computer Acorn DFS BASIC
+Acorn DFS

+BASIC

-This indicates that the disc filing system is installed and working O.K.
-Now press SHIFT and BREAK holding both keys down together.
+This indicates that the Disc Filing System is installed and working OK.
+Now press the SHIFT key and tap the BREAK key, then release the SHIFT key.
 The disc drive motor will start turning for a couple of seconds and the red light on the front of the drive will come on.
-This shows that the disc is properly connected and working.
-If nothing happens, check the connections between the disc and computer.
+This shows that the disc drive is properly connected and working.
+If nothing happens, check the connections between the disc drive and computer.

 The foregoing assumes that the auto-start option has been set to work when SHIFT is held down with BREAK.
-See Chapter 10.
+(See chapter 4.)

 Insert the utilities disc into drive 0.
-(With dual drives, drive 0 is the one directly connected to the computer.
-See diagram 1, page 12).
+(With dual drives, drive 0 is the one at the top.
+See Fig 1.)

 Press SHIFT and BREAK again.
 This time the following message will appear on the screen:

 Hello, this is the BBC microcomputer.
 This message was automatically loaded.

-The utilities disc has three useful programs:
+The utilities disc contains three useful programs:

-FORM40 formats a 40 track disc
+- FORM40 formats a 40 track disc

-FORM80 formats an 80 track disc
+- FORM80 formats an 80 track disc

-VERIFY verifies a disc
+- VERIFY verifies a disc